algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 #### labels, titles, and legends

 Many researchers are very particular about labels.
-They need to be in the right spot, say the right stuff, and be interpreted in the right way.
+Labels need to be in the right spot, say the right stuff, and be interpreted in the right way.
 As such, most plotters have a lot of options for labels, including LaTeX-like formating for academic journals and such.

 There are also multiple labels associated with each plot.